2012 Ladies European Tour

-The 2012 Ladies European Tour was a series of golf tournaments for elite female golfers from around the world which took place from February through December 2012.
-The tournaments were sanctioned by the Ladies European Tour (LET).
+The 2012 Ladies European Tour was the 34th season of the Ladies European Tour (LET), a series of golf tournaments for elite female golfers from around the world, which took place from February through December 2013.

 The tour featured 24 official money events.
-Carlota Ciganda, a rookie, won the Order of Merit with earnings of €251,290.
+Carlota Ciganda, a rookie, won the Order of Merit.
 She was also named Player of the Year and Rookie of the Year.

+Changes for 2012

 The season was the first since 1983 not to include an event in the Nordic countries.
-The South African Women's Open was included for the first time. while the Ladies Open of Portugal was dropped from the schedule, having been a fixture since 2002.
+The South African Women's Open was included for the first time, while the Ladies Open of Portugal was dropped from the schedule, having been a fixture since 2002.
 The Ladies British Masters, not played since 2001, was re-introduced, now with ISPS Handa as title sponsor.

 The European Nations Cup was succeeded as team event by the World Ladies Championship.

 Schedule

 The numbers in brackets after the winners' names indicate the career wins on the Ladies European Tour, including that event, and is only shown for members of the tour.